 What is your biological clock and how does it affect sleep?

 A biological clock is your body’s internal timing device; it’s the master clock that is in charge of your sleep-wake cycle.
 And because it rules your sleep, which is the backbone of health, your biological clock has a profound impact on your overall wellness.
-Read: your mood, mental alertness, heart function, hunger, and aging (ever heard the phrase, “my biological clock is ticking?).
+Read: your mood, mental alertness, heart function, hunger, and ageing (ever heard the phrase, “my biological clock is ticking?).
 So let’s explore how to keep your biological clock in tick-tock shape.

 What is the biological clock in humans?